 “Did she forget everything?”
 Mason finished the question for her, obviously knowing where the comment was going.

 She’d been concerned about it for a while.
 She’d never really been bespelled like Leela had and couldn’t understand how a week’s worth of memories could just fade away.
 It didn’t seem realistic.
 Mason had repeatedly assured her that Leela wouldn’t remember what a harpie was or anything that Mikhail might have done.

 “Yea.”
 Avery nodded finally.

 He leaned forward and brought them significantly closer.
 She could feel his breath on her cheeks.
 Avery’s mind threatened to go blank.
 The situation was tempting.
-She’d had a crush on Mason for quite some time now but never had the audacity to act on it.
-He added to the fiery confusion by giving her mixed signals and she often wondered if he wanted her to act on the pink elephant in the room.
+She’d had a crush on Mason for quite some time now but only that once had the audacity to act on it.
+He added to the fiery confusion by giving her mixed signals, and she often wondered if he wanted her to act on it twice.

 Moment shot, Avery sprang back with no regard.

 Adalyn was technically Mason’s fiancé, even though the relationship was on a temporary hiatus.
 Avery had thought that the relationship between Adalyn and Mason had begun to dissipate, but apparently the harpie woman was still contacting him.
 Feeling gross now, Avery backed off completely.